 Your choice of two auto petrol engines power this small automatic car, either the 1.2-litre PureTech 100hp or 1.2-litre PureTech 130hp.

 Or go for the 208-e for a 50 kWh motor with 123hp and a range of 217 miles.
 Running costs are practically non-existent when compared to a traditional engine, and acceleration is much quicker too!
 This is one of the best automatic cars for first-time drivers thanks to its tight dimensions and agility.

 There’s more to driving than just getting your hands on your first car.
 You need insurance, tax, fuel and regular servicing.

 Getting insurance on your first car

 When you’re on the lookout for your first car, you need to keep insurance in mind.
-There are loads of factors which influence the price of your insurance, including:
+There are loads of factors that influence the price of your insurance, including:

 - How long you’ve had a licence

 - How expensive your car is